mkfizi/tailstart/DIRECTORY.md

 ### src/css

-This directory should contain all your project's CSS files.
+This directory should contain all of your project's CSS files.
 For starter, it contains below files:

 * `input.css` ─ TailwindCSS variable declaration.